 When children can touch and move manipulatives or real things when learning new skills, their senses are involved in the learning experience.

+They notice, experiment, question, and connect ideas.
 Children benefit when they are able to fully understand new concepts with concrete materials before they are expected to understand the same ideas with symbols.

 Hands on Math 1, 2, 3s

 The terms “concrete materials” and “manipulatives” are most often used to describe educational learning materials that are real or physical and tangible, for example, blocks, counters, popsicle sticks, pattern blocks, and base ten blocks.